-LHD staff registered on KS-HAN will respond to at a minimum of one (1) KS-HAN drill to ensure and demonstrate the ability to receive and respond to situational awareness updates and common operating picture information, and to ensure that communications equipment is appropriately receiving health alerts and situational information.
+LHD staff registered on KS-HAN will respond to one (1) KS-HAN drill per quarter to ensure and demonstrate the ability to receive and respond to situational awareness updates and common operating picture information, and to ensure that communications equipment is appropriately receiving health alerts and situational information.

 To test if recipients can receive and respond to alerts coming from KS-HAN.
 This provides a chance to review the effectiveness of the current communication platform.
-Compliance Requirements